-A muscle twitch or myoclonus is a sudden involuntary contraction of the muscles in the body.
+A muscle twitch or myoclonus is a sudden involuntary contraction of the muscles in the body which the child cannot suppress.
+Myoclonus has triggers and certain positions can stimulate it.
+The movements may be repetitive.
 This is not a disease, but it can be a symptom of various diseases or conditions affecting the brain or nerves controlling muscular activities.
 Although twitches can affect a single muscle, in most cases, it may involve an area of the body since the same nerves often serve other muscles, too.

 Read this post to know more about the types, causes, signs, symptoms, diagnosis, and treatment of muscle twitches in children and ways to prevent it.